devcnx/csd-325/module-2/README.md

 _**Author**: Brittaney Perry-Morgan_
 _**Date**: Sunday, June 1st, 2025_

-This repository contains the source code for an assignment in the CSD325 course.
-The assignment is designed to demonstrate proficiency in advanced Python programming.
+This repository contains the source code, flowchart, and debugging documentation for the Module 2.2 assignment.
+This is meant to demonstrate proficiency in program flow and practical debugging techniques in Python.

 ## Assignment Overview

 #### Steps

-- [ Each step listed from the assignment instructions. ]
+- Select a Python program with at least one function (from previous coursework or research).
+- Create a flowchart modeling the program's logic using a drawing application.
+- Copy and paste the flowchart into a Word document and save it in this module.
+- Review the Debugging Guide and/or the Python debugging tutorial by Abiola (codementor.io, 2017).
+- Use the IDF to debug the program:
+  - Set a breaking point and start debugging.
+  - Take screenshots showing:
+    - The breakpoint hit.
+    - Stepping into the function.
+    - Additional debugging actions or error handling.
+- Paste screenshots into a Word document with captions explaining each step and save.
+- Commit and push all files to GitHub.

 ### Assignment Deliverables

-#### Steps

-- [ Each step listed from the assignment instructions. ]
+- Flowchart
+- Debugging Documentation
+- Program Source Code
+- The Below Results Document (Word or PDF)

 #### Results Document (Word or PDF)